 Diaz hits 2 homers, Rays beat A’s 5-1 in AL wild-card game

-Game 1 is Friday at Houston, which racked up a major league-best 107 wins this season.
+Game 1 is Friday at Houston, which piled up a major league-best 107 wins this season.

 “We have a tough road ahead of us, Houston’s a great team, but we played them well this year.
 It’s going to be a dogfight,” Tommy Pham said.